ebzzry/ebzzry.github.io/en/src/human.md

 <div class="center">February 28, 2017</div>
 <div class="center">Updated: March 5, 2017</div>

->“The ability to speak does not make you intelligent.”<br>
+>The ability to speak does not make you intelligent.<br>
 >―Qui-Gon Jinn

 We take communication for granted.
 Just because you can speak does not mean that you can